GoogleCloudPlatform/puppet-google-compute/README.md

   optimize performance for you.
 Persistent disks are available as either standard hard disk drives (HDD) or solid-state drives (SSD).

+##### disks[]/auto_delete
+  Specifies whether the disk will be auto-deleted when the instance is deleted (but not when the disk is detached from the instance).

+##### disks[]/boot
+  Indicates that this is a boot disk.
+The virtual machine will use the first partition of the disk for its root filesystem.

+##### disks[]/device_name
+  Specifies a unique device name of your choice that is reflected into the /dev/disk/by-id/google-* tree of a Linux operating system running within the instance.
+This name can be used to reference the device for mounting, resizing, and so on, from within the instance.

+##### disks[]/disk_encryption_key
+  Encrypts or decrypts a disk using a customer-supplied encryption key.

+##### disks[]/disk_encryption_key/raw_key
+  Specifies a 256-bit customer-supplied encryption key, encoded in RFC 4648 base64 to either encrypt or decrypt this resource.

+##### disks[]/disk_encryption_key/rsa_encrypted_key
+  Specifies an RFC 4648 base64 encoded, RSA-wrapped 2048-bit
+  customer-supplied encryption key to either encrypt or decrypt this resource.

+##### disks[]/disk_encryption_key/sha256
+Output only.
+The RFC 4648 base64 encoded SHA-256 hash of the customer-supplied encryption key that protects this resource.

+##### disks[]/index
+  Assigns a zero-based index to this disk, where 0 is reserved for the boot disk.
+For example, if you have many disks attached to an instance, each disk would have a unique index number.
+If not specified, the server will choose an appropriate value.

+##### disks[]/source
+  A reference to Disk resource

+##### disks[]/initialize_params
+  Specifies the parameters for a new disk that will be created alongside the new instance.
+Use initialization parameters to create boot disks or local SSDs attached to the new instance.

+##### disks[]/initialize_params/disk_name
+  Specifies the disk name.
+If not specified, the default is to use the name of the instance.

+##### disks[]/initialize_params/disk_size_gb
+  Specifies the size of the disk in base-2 GB.

+##### disks[]/initialize_params/disk_type
+  Specifies the disk type to use to create the instance.
+If not specified, the default is pd-standard, specified using the full URL.

+##### disks[]/initialize_params/source_image
+  The source image to create this disk.
+When creating a new instance, one of initializeParams.sourceImage or disks.source is required.
+To create a disk with one of the public operating system images, specify the image by its family name.

 ##### `guest_accelerators`

   List of the type and count of accelerator cards attached to the instance

+##### guest_accelerators[]/accelerator_count
+  The number of the guest accelerator cards exposed to this instance.

+##### guest_accelerators[]/accelerator_type
+  Full or partial URL of the accelerator type resource to expose to this instance.

 ##### `label_fingerprint`